Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 - Frontier models already know these tools.
 They have been RL-trained extensively on coding agent scenarios.

 - Every additional tool competes for context space.
-Tool descriptions are expensive — they sit in every request.
+Tool descriptions are expensive — they ride along in every single request.

 - Bash is universal.

-grep -r,find .,git log— the model already knows these commands intimately.
+grep -r,find .,git log— commands the model knows like the back of its hand.

 Optional Read-Only Tools

-For safe exploration sessions (e.g., onboarding to a new codebase), Pi offers read-only mode:
+For safe exploration sessions (say, onboarding to a new codebase), Pi offers read-only mode:

-pi --tools read,grep,find,lsThis disables write, edit, and bash — the agent can explore but cannot modify anything.
+pi --tools read,grep,find,lsThis disables write, edit, and bash — the agent can explore but cannot touch anything.
 Ideal for code review or architecture discovery.

 Sessions: The JSONL Tree

 Pi sessions are stored as append-only JSONL files where each line is a node with an id and parentId.
-This creates a tree structure that enables branching: you can return to any previous point and continue, creating a new branch while preserving all previous branches in the same file.
+That gives you a tree, and a tree gives you branching: return to any previous point and continue from there, creating a new branch while every previous branch survives in the same file.

 {"id":"a1","parentId":null,"role":"user","content":"Fix the auth bug"}